 Scaffoldings are among the most potentially hazardous places in construction work because they are often erected and demolished quickly during the course of a project.
 Without proper supervision or inspection, scaffolding may be unstable or unsecured, assembled incorrectly, or lack guardrails.
 Slippery or loose scaffolding can be particularly dangerous if workers are not provided a safety harness.

-If you or someone you care about has suffered an injury or worse as a result of faulty or dangerous scaffolding in New York, it is in your best interests to contact the top construction accident attorneys at Wingate, Russotti, Shapiro & Halperin, LLP to discuss your options for legal action.
+If you or someone you care about has suffered an injury or worse as a result of faulty or dangerous scaffolding in New York, it is in your best interests to contact the top construction accident attorneys at Wingate, Russotti, Shapiro, Moses & Halperin, LLP to discuss your options for legal action.
 You may be eligible for significant financial compensation.